 Communication & Multimedia Design course summary

-The Communication & Multimedia Design degree at NHL Stenden teaches you to become a designer and multimedia specialist with your own voice making a positive impact on the world.
-You’ll develop your insights into different multimedia, choosing your own specialisms and exploring the needs of different target groups worldwide.
+The Communication & Multimedia Design degree at NHL Stenden teaches you to become a skilled multimedia designer who creates innovative and applicable solutions, that improve people's lives an address the global challenges we face.
+You’ll develop creative design solutions, choose your own specialism and explore the needs of different target groups worldwide.

 The programme for Communication & Multimedia Design